BitModern/test-quality-doc/docs/getting_started.md

 Now, let's move on to executing your tests:

-1. Click the 'Runs' tab.
+1. Click the 'Tests' tab.

    ![img_18.png](img/img2/img_18.png)